79th District Court

 The information provided is public record; however, Michigan and federal law preclude disclosure of certain information, and that nonpublic information is not accessible.
 The court makes this public information available without any express or implied warranty as to its accuracy.
 It is presented for informational use only and does not replace the official record on file with the court.
 No action should be taken in reliance upon the information found through this online search.
 Always consult the official record maintained by the court for the most complete and current accuracy.

-For specific inquiries regarding citations, misdemeanor criminal matters, small claims, landlord-tenant, and general civil, call the telephone number above or contact the magistrate via email.
+For specific inquiries regarding citations, misdemeanor criminal matters, small claims, landlord-tenant, and general civil, call the telephone number above.

 For payment of filing fees or citations online or by telephone, at any time, go to GovPayNet or call 888-604-7888.
 Use the payment location code (PLC) 4057 for payment of fines and costs or PLC 4076 for payment of 79th District Court filing fees and complete the required fields before submitting.
 A service fee will be charged for the transaction.